 There is also the big question of who plays Frank, that guy in the bunny outfit/mask/costume.
 That’s James Duval, an actor that has played a variety of roles in independent films and big blockbusters.
 Patience Cleveland plays Roberta Sparrow or Grandma Death, another mysterious character.
-The young woman constantly being bullied that wears earmuff, Cherita Chen, is played by Jolene Purdy.
+Jolene Purdy plays Cherita Chen, the young earmuff-wearing woman who’s constantly being bullied.

 “Ricky Danforth” is a great name for a high-school bully.
 In an interview, Rogen said about the experience of filming Donnie Darko: “It was a great experience; I didn’t get it back then, and still don’t, but had a good time.”
 Does the other bully on the left look familiar as well?
 That’s because it’s a young Alex Greenwald, the lead singer of the pop/rock band Phantom Planet, known most famously for their track “California,” which played at the opening sequence of the TV show The O.C.
 Alex Greenwald played coke-snorting bully Seth Devlin in the movie.